ChrisDuffley/stationPlaylist/readme.md

 From studio window, you can press Alt+NVDA+0 to open the add-on configuration dialog.
 Alternatively, go to NVDA's preferences menu and select SPL Studio Settings item.
 This dialog is also used to manage broadcast profiles.

+## Broadcast profiles dialog

+You can save settings for specific shows into broadcast profiles.
+These profiles can be managed via SPL broadcast profiles dialog which can be accessed by pressing Alt+NVDA+P from Studio window.

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.